Javad Khan

 Javad Khan (جواد خان قاجار); c.
-1748 – 1804) was a member of Ziyadoghlu Qajar, a clan of the Qajar tribe, as well as the sixth and the last khan of the Ganja Khanate from 1786 to 1804 before it was lost to Russia.
+1748 – 1804) was a member of Ziyadoghlu Qajar, a clan of the Qajar tribe, as well as the sixth and the last khan of the Ganja Khanate from 1786 to 1804 before it was annexed by the Russian Empire.

 Background

 Javad was born in 1748 to Shahverdi Khan and his wife Sharafjahan Khanum.
-He fled to Ibrahim Khalil khan of Karabakh in 1778 when his elder half-brother Muhammad Khan of Ganja usurped the throne and started to kill all his relatives.
+He fled to Ibrahim Khalil Khan of Karabakh in 1778 when his elder half-brother Muhammad Khan of Ganja usurped the throne and started to kill all his relatives.

 Early reign

 Javad Khan succeeded his brother Rahim Khan after his deposition through Georgian-Karabakh intervention in 1786.
 With the accession to power, Javad Khan faced a threat from Georgia.
 In order to somehow appease Heraclius II, Ibrahim Khan decided to cede Shamkhor to Georgia.
 He managed to convince Javad Khan that such a step is being taken for the sake of the security of Ganja from Georgia.
 Javad Khan's representative, Armenian melik Misael (head of Gazakh Armenians), Ibrahim Khalil's envoy Hazrat Qoli and Prince Kaikhosro Andronikashvili (Georgian ambassador to Karabakh) went to report to Heraclius that Ganja has no claims to Shamkhor.
 In turn, the representative of Javad Khan, melik Misail, reported that as a sign of friendship, Javad sends half of his annual income to the king.
 However, at the insistence of colonel Stepan Burnashev, head of the Russian military-diplomatic mission in Georgia, Heraclius refused the treaty and demanded from Ibrahim Khalil to abandon Ganja to his authority in full.

 Outraged by these demands of Heraclius, the envoys of Karabakh returned home.
 These events greatly worsened relations with Georgia, and by the end of 1786 they took on a clearly hostile character.
 At the beginning of 1787, Heraclius, who had up to 6000 soldiers under arms, suggested that colonel Burnashev make a joint Russian-Georgian campaign against Ganja and Karabakh.
 However, pursuing a wait-and-see policy, Burnashev evaded this proposal, arguing that Karabakh was allegedly an Iranian possession thus attacking it could potentially resume hostilities with Iran.
 Heraclius also supported the Armenian meliks Abov and Mejlum - respectively meliks of Gulistan and Jraberd - who had been at enmity with the khan of Karabakh all these years.
 Armenians from the territory of the Ganja Khanate in the amount of 2500 households also decided to move to Georgia under the leadership of melik Misail, the former envoy of Javad Khan.
 However, melik Misail could not put his plan into practice, because he was soon arrested by the supporters of Javad Khan.